Salisbury Foreclosure Mediation Attorneys

-Attorney Ann Shaw was involved in the promotion of Maryland’s Protection of Homeowners in Foreclosure Act (PHIFA), which has protected homeowners since 2005.
+Attorney Ann Shaw (Of Counsel) was involved in the promotion of Maryland’s Protection of Homeowners in Foreclosure Act (PHIFA), which has protected homeowners since 2005.
 As a result of our depth of knowledge, dedication to staying abreast of changes in the law pertaining to foreclosures and borrower’s rights, and our extensive experience, we are able to effectively review and evaluate the legal documents involved in a mortgage transaction, identify predatory lending scams, and represent clients in complex mortgage mediation.
 Our law firm also offers experience in contesting the foreclosure process in state court.

 Without a lawyer, your lender — with superior knowledge of the process and the law — is likely to attempt to intimidate you.
 With The Law Firm of Shaw & Crowson, P.A., on your side, your lender is on notice that you are serious about your foreclosure mediation.
 Contact our Salisbury attorneys to protect your rights today.